Who is the seller and listing agent on Opendoor homes?

 - Consistent process.
 Opendoor follows a standardized offer review and closing process for every home.

 - Pre-listing inspection report.
-Opendoor provides an inspection report on each listing so you know the condition of the home upfront.
-(Flag for confirmation: verify that a pre-listing inspection report is consistently provided on all listings.)
+Opendoor typically provides an inspection report on the listing so you know the condition of the home upfront.

 - Professional communication.
 You will work with Opendoor's transaction team rather than negotiating directly with a homeowner.